nrgslp/nrgslp.github.io/_pages/publications.md

 Coretta, S., Dokovova, M., Mridhula, M., and the **Open Science Framework Research Group**. (in press).
 Multidimensional signals and analytic flexibility: Estimating degrees of freedom in human speech analyses. *Advances in Methods and Practices in Psychological Science. *

-**Benway, N. R.**, Preston, J. L., Hitchcock, E. R., Rose, Y., Salekin, A., Liang, W., & McAllister, T. (in press).
-Reproducible Speech Research with the Artificial-Intelligence-Ready PERCEPT Corpora. *Journal of Speech, Language, and Hearing Research.*
+**Benway, N. R.**, Preston, J. L., Hitchcock, E. R., Rose, Y., Salekin, A., Liang, W., & McAllister, T. (2023).
+Reproducible Speech Research with the Artificial-Intelligence-Ready PERCEPT Corpora. *Journal of Speech, Language, and Hearing Research.* [doi](https://doi.org/10.1044/2023_JSLHR-22-00343)

 **Benway, N.R.**, Preston, J.L., Hitchcock, E, Salekin, A. Sharma, H., & McAllister, T. (2022).
 PERCEPT-R: An Open-Access American English Child/Clinical Speech Corpus Specialized for the Audio Classification of /ɹ/. *INTERSPEECH 2022: Proceedings of the 23rd Annual Conference of the International Speech Communication Association (ISCA), Incheon, Republic of Korea.*